bloominstituteoftechnology/ios-projects/Sprint 11/Module 4/README.md

 ## Introduction

 The goal of this project is to continue to familarize yourself with the Objective-C language by recreating your RPN Calculator in ObjC.
-However, instead of using a custom framework and importing it into your project, you will be creating all the logic in your own project.
+It will help you practice the concepts learned today, including primitives vs. classes, `NSNumber`, and mutability.

 After completing the lesson material and this project, you should be able to: